Building a Brand Out of Your Story

 What your story should say

 Turning your story into a brand is not about a pity game, but a motivating, inspiring, and captivating venture.
 Great stories do not make others feel sorry, but increase their desire to take action and be more confident they can attain great heights.
-Every hero has a model that they draw inspiration from, that is who your story should make you into.
+Every hero has a model that they draw inspiration from.
+That is what your story should ideally be able to achieve.

 My childhood experience in the slums of Kidderpore in Kolkata, India in the claws of poverty and abuse was an ordeal that has taught me resilience.
 I have been able to climb the ladder of success and build a brand around my story of resilience.
 Preaching the message of the irrepressible mind as an essential tool for success that we all need, and that we can all possess.